This is my guide to how I approach weddings for a full day of activities. I’ll go through each stage on a timeline and explain how I work.

 Most of the ceremonies that I photograph take place outdoors because we live in a beautiful state.
 If the ceremony is inside a church, I know that I’ll be limited on places to stand so I make a plan ahead of the ceremony.

 Other than processional, first kiss, and recessional, I’m moving around looking for different camera angles.
 I’m always respectful of family sitting in the front, trying not to block their view.
-I love capturing the crowd’s reaction so I always try to get close to the couple while they’re getting married.
+I love capturing the crowd’s reactions so I keep an eye out for the audience as well as watching the bride and groom.

 Family Portraits